OptimusOpus/agent-workflows/README.md

 cd agent-workflows
 ./install-global-workflows.sh

+# 2. In any other project, link the global workflows
+cp /path/to/agent-workflows/link-global-workflows.sh .
+./link-global-workflows.sh

-# 2. Create your first ticket
+# 3. Create your first ticket
 ./create-ticket.sh PROJECT-123

 # 3. Start development with AI assistance